Amino Acids and Their Role in Weight Loss

 But not all calories are created equal.
 Each morsel of food contains a varying degree of nutrients, including antioxidants, vitamins, minerals, protein, carbohydrates and fat.
 Each of these components does a particular job in the body.
 When foods with little nutritional value, often called “empty calories,” are consumed, the body suffers from a lack of essential workhorses, the nutrients needed to help the body function optimally.
 If few nutrients are eaten, bone and tissue can’t rebuild themselves; organs struggle to perform and metabolism slows to preserve the level of chemical compounds necessary to support life.

 A major player in the game of life support is protein.
+The protein type and structure in Bee Pollen is considered to be key in bee pollen’s capacity for weight loss and weight regulation.
 Protein enables every cell in the body to function.
 Proteins are made up of molecules called amino acids.
 The body uses 22 amino acids, nine of which must be taken in through food.
 These nine are called “essential” amino acids, although they are all equally important.

 During digestion, the body uses enzymes to break down protein into the various amino acids.
 These acids are absorbed into the bloodstream where they head off to work.
 Some acids are used to supply energy; others, such as glycine and serine assist in the production of glucose, a compound vital to maintaining blood sugar and metabolism.
 Others, such as leucine, are also instrumental in stimulating and maintaining muscle growth.

 In a article published in the 2003 Journal of Nutrition, researchers found that the amino acid, leucine, found in eggs, chicken, game meat and other protein sources, helped regulate insulin and glucose levels while protecting lean body mass.
 The study found that people who ate the most leucine-containing protein were able to control their hunger better and lost less muscle mass while dieting than those on low-calorie diets.